Conference date: 6 November 2021

 *Historically, women have imagined worlds before.
 What are the lessons to be learned from how these texts have worn with time: The Furies, The Wanderground, Demeter Flower, Motherlines, Parable of the Sower?
 Female Man?

 *How did the journey of the Enterprise change when its Captain became a woman?
 Or did it?

 *How did the plots change when Dr Who became a woman?
 Or did they?
 What propelled that change?
 How do you account for the reaction of the fan base?

 *Are the superheroines in series like SuperGirl every really allowed to save the world?
 Why, and how?
 Or why not?

-Submissions of abstracts (up to 300 words) with an email contact should be sent to Dr Batya Weinbaum (email@example.com) and Dr Martina Topić (firstname.lastname@example.org) by 30 November 2020.
-Decisions will be sent by 30 December 2020 and registrations are due by 01.03.
-2021.
+Submissions of abstracts (up to 300 words) with an email contact should be sent to Dr Batya Weinbaum (email@example.com) and Dr Martina Topić (firstname.lastname@example.org) by 15 September 2021.
+We will confirm registration dates once we are able to confirm the conference date.

 The registration fee is £200 and it includes,

 An opportunity to publish a paper in conference proceedings